herreriasjose/Twitter_user_timeline_time_activity_patterns/README.md

 ![animation](img/animation.gif)

-It uses Python to get the Tweets (source not included in this Git) and extract the data and D3 to show them.
+It uses Python to get the Tweets (source not included in this Git) and extracts the data and D3 to show them.